Bachelor of Education in

 - Small classes with personal attention

-- Learn to create safe, equitable, positive, and supportive learning envrionments that value diversity, language, and heritage
+- Developmentally appropriate practices that create safe, equitable, positive, and supportive learning envrionments that value diversity, language, and heritage

 What makes ORU’s elementary education with Special Education program stand out?